rohit12crj/Study-Notes/AWS/readme.md

 - We also configured automated backups, snapshots, and S3 cross-region replication for disaster recovery.
 - Infrastructure was managed using Terraform, so in case of a disaster we could recreate the infrastructure quickly through our CI/CD pipelines.

+---
+✅ explain the various DR ( Disaster Recovery techniques ) & which one u used ?